13. Paths Cross

 Oh—but first!

-Beyonce on the boombox.
+Beyonce, on the boombox.

 That way, while getting the surprises ready for Kai and Zee, she could sing and dance around the kitchen, like they do in the cool parts of movies, where the soundtrack plays.